Well, hello you creative cupcake! 🙂

 Can you relate?

-So I’ve decided to create a post series dedicated to the little things which make our lives happier and complete (and by all means, it won’t be the only one on this topic!).
+So I’ve decided to create a post series dedicated to the little things which make our lives happier and complete.

 This time I’m making a list of the little things that don’t cost a thing which you can do by yourself, just because I want to prove that things which can be priceless can also be free.